chiku/mjwm/README.md

 Optional arguments:
   -o, --output-file [FILE]    Outfile file [Default: ./automenu] -i, --input-directory [DIRECTORY]
-                              Directory to scan for '.desktop' files
-                                Multiple directories, if provided,
-                                must be separated by colons.
-                                [Default: applications directories under
+                              Directory to scan for '.desktop' files.
+Multiple directories, if provided, must be separated by colons.
+[Default: applications directories
-                                 $XDG_DATA_DIRS & $XDG_DATA_DIRS]
+                                under $XDG_DATA_DIRS & $XDG_DATA_DIRS]
   -c, --category-file [FILE]  Use an external category file.
-Overrides the built
+Overrides the
-                                  in categories.
-Please look at default.mjwm to write your own category files.
+                                built in categories.
+Please look at
+                                default.mjwm to write your own category files.
       --iconize               Search for icon files by name in $HOME,
                                 $XDG_DATA_DIRS/icons, and /usr/share/pixmaps.
                                 Icon file names would be absolute paths to icons in the specified directories.
       --help                  Show this help
       --version               Show version information
 ```